 - District of Columbia and Virginia

-Selected three times to the "Rising Stars" list by Washington DC Super Lawyers
+Selected four times to "Rising Stars" list by Washington DC Super Lawyers

 The National Black Lawyers — Top 40 Under 40 (2020, 2021)